Depen007/DA-PROJECTSS/README.md

 # DA-PROJECTSS

-Using the basic data analysis steps to be reaching on the conclusion
+Using the basic data analysis step to buy the "Prefect T-Shirts"